 Veeraswamy, Regent Street*

 A joint venture between chef-founder Ollie Dabbous and Mayfair wine emporium Hedonism Wines, Hide opened in 2018 and won its Michelin star just six months later.
-There are three elements to the restaurant: Ground, Above and Below.
+There are three elements to the restaurant: Hide, Above at Hide and the Bar Below.
 Above is located, unsurprisingly, on the upper level, where à la carte and tasting menus are served with views overlooking Green Park.
-Ground is the largest of the three, serving all-day dishes made using ingredients sourced from small farmers and suppliers in the UK, with everything, from the charcuterie to the juices, made in-house where possible.
-Below is the low-lit basement bar, where a large walk-in wine cellar – stocked with the best plonk Hedonism Wines has to offer – allows you to choose your own tipple.
+Hide is the largest of the three, serving breakfast, a set lunch and all-day dishes made using ingredients sourced from small farmers and suppliers in the UK, with everything, from the charcuterie to the juices, made in-house where possible.
+The Bar Below is the low-lit basement bar where cocktails are king and private dining rooms cater to intimate events.

-Opening shortly before the pandemic hit, and without the ability to offer al fresco dining, Muse by Tom Aikens has been shut for longer than it has been open.
-That hasn’t stopped the 25-cover, Belgravia-based restaurant winning rave reviews (mostly) from the critics that have managed to secure a table there.
+Opening shortly before the pandemic hit, and without the ability to offer al fresco dining, Muse by Tom Aikens had an undeniably bumpy start.
+That didn't stop the 25-cover, Belgravia-based restaurant winning rave reviews (mostly) from the critics that managed to secure a table there.
 The restaurant takes its name from the fact that it’s set across two floors of a Georgian townhouse located in a mews.
 That and the fact that dishes are inspired by memories and reminiscences from Aiken’s childhood, geddit?
 As a result, the menu is mostly British with ingredients sourced from home-grown farmers and suppliers.

 Murano opened as a joint venture between Angela Hartnett and Gordon Ramsay in 2008, before Harnett took the reigns in 2010.
 The restaurant was awarded a Michelin star within four months of opening, an accolade it has held onto ever since, and remains one of the only restaurants in the capital to receive 4 AA rosettes.
 Both the menu and the wine list concentrate on northern Italy in a nod to Harnett’s heritage, with an informal à la carte menu allowing guests to order as many dishes, in no particular order, as they’d like.